object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 .. code-block:: python3
     :caption: A :term:`single dispatch function` implementing the evaluation of a single :class:`Expression` node.
-The implementation of the expressions language itself, in the :mod:`expressions` module is :ref:`left as an exercise <ex_expr>`.
+The implementation of the expressions language itself, in the :mod:`expressions` module, is :ref:`left as an exercise <ex_expr>`.
     :linenos:

     from functools import singledispatch